Facial fillers

 2

 Products.
-There are currently multiple substances used as fillers, some are synthetic and permanent and others are absorbed in two or three years, and are of natural origin.
-We recommend the latter, as they do not create any abnormal reaction in the body and are of biological origin.
-The most frequently used substance and that which has proven to be most suitable is with a doubt hyaluronic acid.
+There are currently a number of different substances used as fillers, some are synthetic and permanent and others, of natural origin, are absorbed in two or three years.
+We recommend the latter, as they generally do not trigger allergic reactions and are of biological origin.
+The most frequently used substance and that which has proven to most effective is with a doubt hyaluronic acid.

 Hyaluronic acid.
-There are different commercial names but the active substance is the same.
-Hyaluronic acid is a substance that exists normally in the body, its principal function is the retention of water and it is a major component of the connective tissue matrix in the dermis.
+Is marketed under different commercial names but the active substance is the same.
+Hyaluronic acid is a naturally-occurring substance in the body whose principal function is to hold in moisture, it is also a major component of the connective tissue matrix in the dermis.
 The advantage of this product is that it does not require previous tests to rule out allergic reactions.
 Youthful skin is rich in hyaluronic acid, but as it ages the function and distribution of this substance changes as the characteristic signs of aging appear.
-This product acts by enriching the natural reserves and reestablishing the lost volume, softening the signs of the passing of time.
+This product acts by enriching the natural reserves and restoring lost volume, softening the signs of the passing of time.

 fillers